Scottish Terrier vs Sealyham Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Scottish Terrier and Sealyham Terrier is one of the most significant factors in choosing between these dogs.
-Scottish Terrier is characterized by a independent, confident, spirited personality, while Sealyham Terrier tends toward outgoing, calm, fearless traits.
+Scottish Terrier is characterized by an independent, confident, spirited personality, while Sealyham Terrier tends toward outgoing, calm, fearless traits.
 In daily life, this means Scottish Terrier owners typically experience a dog that leans toward independent behavior, while Sealyham Terrier owners find their dog more inclined toward outgoing tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither option is objectively superior; the choice comes down to personality-and-lifestyle fit.

 Best for Families with Children